-A. During hybrid and in-person learning, when school is closing due to extreme weather conditions, an announcement will be made over the radio and television stations early in the morning.
-The announcement will be "ALL PHILADELPHIA PUBLIC SCHOOLS ARE CLOSED."
+A. When school is closing or switching to virtual learning for the day due to extreme weather conditions and/or health concerns, an announcement will be made over the radio and television stations early in the morning.
 When it is necessary to close school during the school day, radio and television stations will also make announcements.
-It will be announced as "ALL PHILADELPHIA PUBLIC SCHOOLS WILL CLOSE AT (time)."
 It is imperative that we have on file current home information, emergency contact numbers and work numbers.
 It is also important to review with your child the instructions for what to do in the event that you are not home when he/she arrives home from school.
+It is expected that, should our school close and it is a virtual learning day, all students will log on remotely and participate in virtual learning for the duration of the school day.